oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_precheck.md

 # Preface

-This is a control panel for interfacing with mainstream virtualization technologies, supplementing content not supported by virtualization technologies themselves such as user management, traffic monitoring, NAT port mapping, and custom system images.
+This is a control panel for interfacing with mainstream virtualization technologies, supplementing features not supported by virtualization technologies themselves, such as user management, traffic monitoring, NAT port mapping, and custom system images.

 Welcome to give the project a ```Star``` for free support --> [https://github.com/oneclickvirt/oneclickvirt](https://github.com/oneclickvirt/oneclickvirt)